fms12/DATA-STRUCTURE-AND-ALGORITHM-IN-PY/README.md

 # Data-Structures-and-Algorithms-in-PYTHON
 This is very good piece of coding.
-This repository is in development phase and will soon provide you with python code of various data structures and algorithms and we all know that there not much resources to learn data structures and algorithms in python.
+This repository is in it's development phase and will soon provide you with python code of various data structures and algorithms as we all know that there are not much resources to learn data structures and algorithms in python.

-## Who can contribute
+## Who can contribute?

-Anyone can contribute to this repositry.
+Anyone can contribute to this repositry!

 # Contribution is fun! :green_heart: